KentaroToyoshima/fisher-gda/README.md

 Min-Max GDA-Fisher is a framework for evaluating the performance of algorithms across different market types.

+## Directory Structure

+The directory structure for the project is as follows:

+- `main.py`: This file contains the main Python script that runs the framework.

+- `utils.py`: This file contains utility functions and helper scripts used by the framework.

+- `scripts.sh`: This file contains shell scripts used for various tasks in the framework.

+- `requirements.txt`: This file lists the Python libraries required by the framework.

+- `README.md`: This file contains the documentation and instructions for using the Min-Max GDA-Fisher framework.

+- `fisherMinmax.py`: This file contains implementations of various LGDA algorithms.

+- `fisher_env.yml`: This file is an environment configuration file for setting up the required dependencies.

+- `consumerUtility.py`: This file contains the implementation of the consumer utility functions.

+- `assemble_plot.py`: This file contains the code for assembling and plotting the results of the experiments.

+- `results/`: This directory is used to store the results of the experiments.

 ## Requirements

 ### Programming Languages